JimBobSquarePants/UmbMapper/README.md

 ### Calling a Mapper

-There are four extension methods that have been added to the `IPublishedContent` interface providing compile-time and run-time mapping variants.
+There are four extension methods that have been added to the `IPublishedContent` interface providing compile-time and run-time creation and mapping variants.
 Their signatures are as follows:

 ``` csharp
 // Map a collection of a compile-time known type instances.